 UPDATE 2016- We finally made it to Taos together for a romantic 3 days ~

 15. I am known for singing the wrong words to songs!

 16. I consider Mexico my second home.
 Marco spent much of his early childhood with his abuelita there and something in me comes alive when we visit ♥

 17. When I was 12 a voice inside told me that one day I would write a book.
 I remember stopping right in the middle of the street and answering back "I cant write a book!
 My life is too ordinary" Today I KNOW my life is definitely not ordinary and there is more than one book formulating in my mind.
-(Update; My first book Paint Mojo- A Mixed Media workshop is now available for pre order on Amazon and Fishpond and will be released July 2014!!)
+(Update; My first book Paint Mojo- A Mixed Media workshop was released July 2014!!)

 18. I went to my first art class when I was 33.
 I never took art in school and considered it to be some magical talent that only a very few were born with....I know different now :)

 19. When I was pregnant with our first born Marco gave me the encouragement to let the world hear me sing.
 I performed our first gig 8 months pregnant with my midwife in the audience.
 Since then we have released 4 CD's.

 20. I do not support the Australian governments policy on refugees and would gladly host incoming refugees in our home as they transitioned into a new culture. if only there were such a programme!